Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

     service = TableServiceClient.from_connection_string(conn_str=connection_string)
 ```

-The connection string to your account can be found in the Azure Portal under the "Access Keys" section or by running the following CLI command:

 ##### Creating the client from a SAS token
 To use a [shared access signature (SAS) token][azure_sas_token], provide the token as a string.
 If your account URL includes the SAS token, omit the credential parameter.
 You can generate a SAS token from the Azure Portal under [Shared access signature](https://docs.microsoft.com/rest/api/storageservices/create-service-sas) or use one of the `generate_*_sas()`
    functions to create a sas token for the account or table: